What are Employee Stock Options?

 4. Stock Option Expiration

-- ISOs will expire 90 days after you last day at the company, and can not be extended beyond that date without converting to NSOs.
+- ISOs will expire 90 days after you last day at the company, and can't be extended beyond that date without converting to NSOs.

 - NSO expiration dates will be dictated by your company, and can be extended well beyond 90 days.